Why You Should Be Wary of Short Sales

 On the surface, it may appear that a short-sale buyer is getting a good deal.
 Although a slim margin of short sales may be profitable for a buyer — because there are always exceptions — much of the time, a buyer would be better off buying a home that is not in default.
 Short sales are not sold at discounts.

 You are unlikely to hear real estate professionals tell you that it's not a good idea to buy a short sale.
 In part, that's because real estate professionals profit on a short sale.
 Everybody makes money except the sellers and buyers.
 Realize, too, that listing agents might push sellers to list as a short sale because if the sellers went through foreclosure, the listing agents would not get the listing.

-In Sacramento, where I work, for example, many agents ignore short sales and suggest their buyers buy something else.
+There are many agents who ignore short sales and suggest their buyers buy something else.
 These are often agents who were burned in the past and had short sales fall apart because they were listed by an agent who had no business listing a short sale.